pubkey/rxdb/docs-src/rx-storage.md

 ### Memory

-A plain in-memory storage.
+A storage that stores the data in as plain data in the memory of the JavaScript process.
 Really fast and can be used in all environments.
 [Read more](./rx-storage-memory.md)

 ### IndexedDB